Siriraj Hospital

-Siriraj Hospital (โรงพยาบาลศิริราช; RTGS: Rong Phayaban Siriraj) is the oldest and largest hospital in Thailand.
-It is in Bangkok on the west bank of the Chao Phraya River, opposite Thammasat University's Tha Phrachan campus.
-It is the primary teaching hospital of the Faculty of Medicine Siriraj Hospital, Mahidol University.
+Siriraj Hospital (โรงพยาบาลศิริราช; RTGS: Rong Phayaban Siriraj) is the oldest and largest public hospital in Bangkok, Thailand on the west bank of the Chao Phraya River, opposite Thammasat University's Tha Phrachan campus.
+It is the primary teaching hospital of the Faculty of Medicine Siriraj Hospital, Mahidol University at Bangkok.

 Description

 With a capacity of more than 2,000 beds and visited by more than three million patients per year Siriraj is one of the largest and busiest medical centers in Southeast Asia.
 The medical school accepts about 250 medical students and more than 100 for postgraduate residency training each year.
 Siriraj is the largest public hospital in Thailand.
 The hospital is generally regarded as one of the final referral centers for complicated and rare diseases from all hospitals in Thailand.

 The logo of the Siriraj Hospital is the Naga curled into a shape of "ศ" (pronounce as "Sor-Sala"), the first Thai alphabet of the hospital name with the Royal Diadem on top of the Naga.